ohenley/awesome-ada/README.md

 - [ewok](https://github.com/wookey-project/ewok-kernel) - EwoK is a microkernel targeting micro-controllers and embedded systems.
 - [bare-bones](https://github.com/Lucretia/bare_bones) - An Ada port of the [osdev.org](https://wiki.osdev.org/Ada_Bare_bones) minimal 32-bit x86 kernel.
 - [lovelace-os](https://sourceforge.net/projects/lovelaceos/) - Lovelace is an effort to write a Unix like operating system using the Ada 2012 language.
-- [Ada KALINDA OS](https://sourceforge.net/projects/sx-ada-kalinda/) - Ada_KALINDA is a sort of Mac Plus like OS written in Ada95.
+- [ada-kalinda-os](https://sourceforge.net/projects/sx-ada-kalinda/) - Ada_KALINDA is a sort of Mac Plus like OS written in Ada95.
+- [cxos](https://github.com/ajxs/cxos) - Ada Operating System development example.

 ## Games
 - [steamsky](https://thindil.github.io/steamsky) - Roguelike in sky with a steampunk setting.